Mount Made: From P.S. 1K to South America

 Christina Mesk ’04 starts most days before the sun even has the chance to shine.

-Arriving at work by 7 a.m., Christina takes a few moments of quiet to prepare her lessons as a fourth and fifth grade special education teacher at Brooklyn’s P.S.
-1K—a position she’s held for the past 10 years.
-She enjoys a few moments of the predawn peace and solitude before the hustle and bustle of the day, which usually begins as 12 eager students greet her in the school yard.
-Inside the classroom, Christina works with learners with special needs, including students with learning disabilities, speech and language impairments, autism, and ADHD.
+Arriving at work by 7:00 a.m., Christina takes a few moments of quiet to prepare her lessons as a fourth and fifth grade special education teacher at Brooklyn’s P.S.
+1K, The School of Leadership and Creativity—where she’s worked for the past 18 years.
+She enjoys a few moments of pre-dawn peace and solitude before the hustle and bustle of the day—which usually begins as 12 eager students greet her at her classroom door.
+Inside the classroom, Christina works with learners with special needs, including students with specific learning disabilities, speech and language impairments, emotional disturbances, intellectual disabilities, autism spectrum disorder, and other health impairments.

-Her journey began at the College of Mount Saint Vincent, where she was mentored by caring and dedicated educators.
-And she still keeps in contact with many of her professors, including Sisters Anne Denise Brennan and Patricia McGowan and Professor Mary Ellen Sullivan, who not only instilled in her the values of service, but also supported her endeavors both in and outside the classroom.
+Her passion for education began at the Mount, where Christina was mentored by caring and dedicated professors.
+She still keeps in contact with many of her professors, including Professor Emerita of English Sister Anne Denise Brennan and Associate Professor of Education Mary Ellen Sullivan, who not only instilled in her the values of service, but also supported her endeavors both within and outside the classroom.
+Today, Christina serves as a new teacher mentor at P.S.
+1K—bringing her journey as a student and teacher full-circle and calling upon the guidance she received from her professors.

-For the past two years, Christina has been a partner educator with Reach the World, a nonprofit organization that pairs travelers with teachers across the United States.
-Through this collaboration, Christina witnessed the power of global education in the classroom was introduced to the Fulbright program.
-Through Reach the World, students are given the opportunity to video chat with travelers in locations from Bolivia to Mongolia to Antarctica—engaging in deeper conversations about the culture, transportation, geography, and history of foreign nations.
+Since 2017, Christina has been a partner educator with Reach the World, a nonprofit organization that pairs travelers with teachers across the United States.
+Through this collaboration, Christina witnessed the power of global education in the classroom and was first introduced to the Fulbright program.
+Through Reach the World, students are given the opportunity to video chat with travelers and explorers in locations from Bolivia to Mongolia to Antarctica—engaging in deeper conversations about the culture, transportation, geography, and history of foreign nations.

-With her Fulbright Teachers for Global Classrooms Grant—which equips teachers to bring an international perspective to their schools through targeted training, experience abroad, and global collaboration—Christina has the opportunity to bring that global educational experience directly to her classroom.
+With her Fulbright Teachers for Global Classrooms Grant—which equips teachers with the training and resources needed to bring an international perspective to their schools through global collaboration and an experience abroad—Christina had the opportunity to bring that global educational experience directly to her classroom.

-Her work as a Fulbright scholar includes an online course on global education and a capstone research presentation at a national symposium, and will conclude in Summer 2020 with a three-week immersion trip to Colombia where she will gain the opportunity to be paired with a teacher in a local school and collaborate on best practices for teaching, learning, and professional development.
+Her work as a Fulbright scholar began with an online graduate course on global education and a global education presentation at a national symposium in Washington, D.C., and was set to conclude in Summer 2020 with a two-week immersion trip to Colombia—where she would gain the opportunity to be paired with a teacher in a local school and collaborate on best practices for teaching, learning, and professional development.

-Receiving a Fulbright award is no easy feat, but the experience Christina will receive abroad will benefit both her and her future students.
-Christina’s time at Mount Saint Vincent taught her both a commitment to human dignity and greater cultural awareness—qualities which will certainly deepen during her trip to Colombia.
+Receiving a Fulbright award is no easy feat, but the experience Christina received abroad benefited both her and her current and future students.
+Christina’s time at Mount Saint Vincent taught her both a commitment to human dignity and greater cultural awareness—qualities which certainly deepened during her trip to Colombia.

 Christina works diligently to promote both academic and social-emotional growth among all her students.
 Doing so means countless hours in the classroom both before and after school, weekends spent researching the latest strategies in positive behavior support systems, and volunteering to offer professional development seminars and curriculum planning workshops to her fellow faculty members.